TiBeN/ia-mame/README.md

 What's more, i'm planning to do a very rudimentary GUI to simplify things a little for users which do not like command line, especially on Windows environment.

+I have not tested now but IaMame should be compatible with frontends, the usage command line beeing the same as the original Mame.